Tackling Youth Crime

 Further information is available on Community Programmes, IYJS.

-The Minister for Justice and Equality recently announced that funding will be provided under the Dormant Accounts Disbursement Scheme to expand community led interventions delivered by Community Programmes.
+The Minister for Justice recently announced that funding will be provided under the Dormant Accounts Disbursement Scheme to expand community led interventions delivered by Community Programmes.

 - the establishment of additional Garda Youth Diversion Projects (GYDPs) in high priority locations around the country,